 Search boxes are present on every e-commerce website.
-You can take inspirations from different websites while designing your search box.
+You can take inspiration from different websites while designing your search box.

 Add a magnifying glass icon

 It is a cliché but still very important as users are accustomed to it.
-Every user will search instinctively for this icon when he or she wants to explore something.
+Every user will search instinctively for this icon when one wants to explore something.
 If you add no icon or some other icon, it can take more time to discover it on your website.

 Moreover, the currently famous image of magnifying glasses suits the search bar perfectly well and denotes its purpose correctly.

 Many websites only show a search option only on the home page.
 So, users have to navigate back to home and then look for the search box and enter the relevant term.
 It adds one extra step to the process and several extra clicks.

 To prevent this, you should always keep the search element on every page of your website or application.
 It provides smooth and quick navigation between the information of the site.

 Size of the text box